qor/qor/example/tutorial/bookstore/README.md

     mysql> DROP DATABASE IF EXISTS qor_bookstore;
     mysql> CREATE DATABASE qor_bookstore DEFAULT CHARACTER SET utf8mb4;

-    mysql> CREATE USER 'qor'@'%' IDENTIFIED BY 'qor';         -- some versions don't like this use the previous line instead
+    mysql> CREATE USER 'qor'@'%' IDENTIFIED BY 'qor';         -- some versions don't like this use the next line instead

     OR

     mysql> CREATE USER 'qor'@'localhost' IDENTIFIED BY 'qor'; -- some versions don't like this use the next line instead

     mysql> GRANT ALL ON qor_bookstore.* TO 'qor'@'localhost';
     mysql> FLUSH PRIVILEGES;